 The Breast Cancer Dialogues: Transformation & Finding New Purpose

-- For Viviana Figueroa, Joshalyn Mills, Marygrace Graves, and Suzanne Hyde, breast cancer marked not just a diagnosis, but a powerful rebirth—each woman says she emerged with renewed strength, clarity, and purpose.
+- For Viviana Figueroa, Joshalyn Mills, Marygrace Graves, and Suzanne Hyde, breast cancer marked not just a diagnosis, but a powerful rebirth — each woman says she emerged with renewed strength, clarity, and purpose.

-“It was a reminder that no storm lasts forever,” says Viviana Figueroa, a marathon runner who once wondered if she’d ever run again.
+“It was a reminder that no storm lasts forever,” says Viviana Figueroa, a benefits specialist and marathon runner who once wondered if she’d ever run again.
 During treatment, even walking a block was a struggle.
 Today, she’s back on the course, savoring finish lines with a deeper sense of triumph than ever before.

 Read More